AnhPhTu/AnhPhTu.github.io/index.md

 I am Anh Pham Tuan (first, last, and middle name) from Ho Chi Minh city, Vietnam.
 I have recently received my bachelor degree in Electronics and Telecommunications Engineering at the Ho Chi Minh city University of Technology.

 I am a person who loves technology and willing to learn new things.
-My hobbies are watching movies, listening to music and learning about technology.
+My hobbies are watching movies, listening to music, photography and learning about technology.

-Currently, I am looking for a position as a Fresher in the field of AI & ML.
-The topics I am interested in are Classification, Detection, Recognition and NLP.
+Currently, I am looking for a position as a Front End Developer.
+The topics I am interested in are AI (Classification, Detection, Recognition and NLP).